Become a member

 Get your friends and family to join us and make a difference

-As a Trust we welcome diverse opinions and always need new members to assist us on our journey from Good to Great.
+As a Trust we welcome diverse opinions and always need new members to assist us.
 You may already be a member of our Trust but we would ask you to talk to your family, friends and neighbours and encourage them to get involved.

 Benefits of membership